Lattice-QCD validation of hadron mass and trace-anomaly decomposition sum rules

-We use three 2+1-flavor HISQ gauge ensembles generated by the HotQCD Collaboration~\cite{Follana:2006rc, HotQCD:2014kol, Bazavov:2019www}.
+\emph{Lattice QCD computations.---} We use three 2+1-flavor highly improved staggered quark (HISQ) gauge ensembles generated by the HotQCD Collaboration~\cite{Follana:2006rc, HotQCD:2014kol, Bazavov:2019www}.
 The light sea-quark masses correspond to a pion mass of about 160 MeV, and the strange sea-quark mass is tuned to its physical value.
 The ensembles span three lattice spacings, $a=0.06$, $0.05$, and $0.04$ fm, with respective lattice sizes $64\times48^3$, $64^4$, and $64^4$.
-For the valence charm quark we employ the set up of Refs.~\cite{Izubuchi:2019lyk,Gao:2020ito,Gao:2021hvs,Gao:2021xsm,Gao:2021dbh,Gao:2022vyh,Gao:2022iex,Gao:2022uhg,Gao:2023lny,Gao:2023ktu,Ding:2024lfj,Cloet:2024vbv,Ding:2024saz,Gao:2024fbh,Bollweg:2025iol,Gao:2025inf}---a tree-level tadpole-improved Wilson–clover action, where the gauge links entering the Dirac and clover operators are 1-step HYP smeared~\cite{Hasenfratz:2001hp}.
+For the valence charm quark, we employ the setup in Refs.~\cite{Izubuchi:2019lyk,Gao:2020ito,Gao:2021hvs,Gao:2021xsm,Gao:2021dbh,Gao:2022vyh,Gao:2022iex,Gao:2022uhg,Gao:2023lny,Gao:2023ktu,Ding:2024lfj,Cloet:2024vbv,Ding:2024saz,Gao:2024fbh,Bollweg:2025iol,Gao:2025inf}---a tree-level tadpole-improved Wilson-clover action, where the gauge links entering the Dirac and clover operators are one-step hypercubic (HYP) smeared~\cite{Hasenfratz:2001hp}.